 Team: Rochester Red Wings

-Affiliate: Washington Nationals (AAA)
+Affiliate: Washington Nationals (Triple A)

 Ballpark Basics: A downtown ballpark where the game is the focus.

 Ballpark Breakdown: Frontier Field is a short (and scenic) walk from a New York brewing institution, the enormous Genessee Brewery.
 Simply cross the Pont de Rennes bridge over the Gennessee River where you can see the High Falls and continue down Platt Street.
 This will bring you right to the left field corner entrance of the ballpark.

 Built in 1996 Frontier Field does not have a lot of the bells and whistles of most parks of its era.
 The concourse sits behind the seating bowl so you can’t see the game while you are getting your food.
 The concourse does not wrap around the entire ballpark.
 The berm seating is small and tucked away in each outfield corner.The seating bowl is separated into two sections by a walkway with the luxury suites located at the very top along with the press box.
 In the left field corner there is a picnic section along with the children’s area with a small section of inflatables.
 In the right field corner there is another picnic area that is covered and can be rented out on a per game basis.
 The best seats (in our opinion) are down the first base side where you can see all the action with the Kodak Tower peering over the grandstand.

 Having been the Orioles AAA affiliate for over 40 years you will notice a lot of nods to Oriole greats that spent some time in Rochester.
 There is a statue dedicated to Joe Altobelli, who spent time as a Rochester player, manager and even the GM.
 There is a small sculpture for Cal Ripken, Jr. as well as many Oriole greats listed in the Red Wings Hall of Fame.